dalathegreat/Battery-Emulator-Wiki/docs/setup/can_related/can_logging.md

 Let the CAN logger run for enough time, and save all the page to a document.

 !!! tip "TIP"
-    On Linux, you can also do this in one line until you press `Ctrl+C` with
+    On Linux, you can also do this in one line until you press `Ctrl+C` with:

     `while true; do curl http://192.168.4.1/dump_can >> can_log.txt; done`.